equinor/modelshare/application/README.md

 # Build and run docker image

-This method of running the Modelshare server locally does not require Maven or Java to be installed on your local system.
+This method of running the Modelshare service locally does not require Maven or Java to be installed on your local system.

 ## With docker-compose